Light nuisance is when a powerful light shines directly into a living space of your home.

 If you are installing security lights:

-- use minimum wattage lamps.
-For domestic security lights 150W is adequate
+- use minimum wattage lamps, for domestic security lights 150W is enough

 - angle your lights downwards

-- adjust your sensors so that they only pick up movement in the area intended
+- adjust your sensors so that they only pick up movement in the area needed

 - if using uplighting, install hoods or shields to reduce wasted upward light